uosjapuelks/tp/docs/DeveloperGuide.md

 Step 12 - 14:

-The exection of the updateShopList() method ends.
+The execution of the updateShopList() method ends.

 ### Getting Help Manual

 #### Main Objectives:

 The objective of a help manual in Fridget is to ensure users are equipped with the basic knowledge to get started with Fridget.

-The idea behind an inbuilt help manual is to ensure Fridget is convenient and reduce the heavy reference of the User Guide.
+It also ensures that Fridget is convenient and reduces the need for the user to reference the User Guide.

 Future uses include:
 * More in-depth coverage of all basic functions.